1Password/scim-examples/azure-container-apps/ADVANCED.md

 Replace your <code>scimsession</code> secret using the Azure Cloud Shell or AZ CLI

 > The following steps assume you have moved to mounting your secret from a volume mount and not using the base64 value in your secrets.
-> Follow the [command to update your deployment with the updated YAML file](https://support.1password.com/scim-deploy-azure/#step-3-set-up-and-deploy-1password-scim-bridge) to use a volume mounts, redefining your variables as needed for this command to succeed.
+> Follow the [command to update your deployment with the updated YAML file](https://support.1password.com/scim-deploy-azure/#step-3-set-up-and-deploy-1password-scim-bridge) to use volume mounts, redefining your variables as needed for this command to succeed.

 1. Open the [Azure Shell](https://shell.azure.com) or use the `az` CLI tool.